Episode 306: The Atlas of Deadly Plants

 If you’re after a print copy, you can order one from your favourite bookshop of choice: there’s a list of useful links here.

 Prefer to listen?
 I’ve got you!
-The Atlas of Deadly Plants will be available right now on my Patreon, and will soon be available on Audible and Spotify.
+The Atlas of Deadly Plants will be available right now on my Patreon and on Spotify, and will be coming soon to Audible.

 More info about the book